Takayama Matsuri: One of Japan's Most Famous Festivals

 How to get to the Takayama Matsuri?

-There is no direct train from Tokyo to there; travelers first have to go to Nagoya and then take a bullet train to Takayama, the journey takes between 4-5 hours in total.
+There is no direct train from Tokyo.
+Travelers first need to go to Nagoya and then continue to Takayama, with the full journey taking about 4 to 5 hours.

-From Kyoto, there is an express train to Takayama, which also takes between 4-5 hours (be careful not to take a train that stops frequently and takes much longer).
+From Kyoto, there is an express train to Takayama that also takes about 4 to 5 hours.
+Be careful not to take the slower service that stops too often and takes much longer.

-Another important point to remember: the weather!
-Since Takayama is in the mountains, it is much colder than other cities at sea level – in April 2006, there was still snow remaining in the fields, and the temperature was around 5 degrees.
+Another important point is the weather.
+Since Takayama is in the mountains, it is much colder than other cities at sea level.
+In April 2006, there was still snow on the fields, and the temperature was around 5 degrees.

-I advise buying gloves and a hat in the city; otherwise, you might end up freezing, especially at night when the parade of floats takes place on the first day of the festival.
+I would advise buying gloves and a hat in town, or you may end up freezing, especially at night when the float procession takes place on the first festival day.

 Takayama Matsuri (高山祭り), one of the most famous festivals in Japan.